Approaches for Digital Self Defence

 This project was completed during my studies at the Glasgow School of Art, working alongside the Institute of Cancer Sciences at Glasgow University to produce a vision of the future based on current trends relating to Precision Medicine (PM) and cancer treatment.

-The focus of this project was whether a qualitative analysis of a patient’s lifestyle and environment, gathered by technological devices, could/should have a role to play in the delivery of precision medicine.
+The focus of this project was whether data regarding a patient’s lifestyle and environment, gathered by technological devices, could/should have a role to play in the delivery of precision medicine.
 Personal data is captured constantly and passively, becoming increasingly detailed and intimate as technological products dematerialise, making them more available to corporal integration.
 The shift towards wearable technologies that are able to gather data constantly regarding our physical state; for example our heart rate, body temperature and precise location - carries great opportunities for healthcare, but with this comes an array of ethical implications.

 Diagram: how might AI impact clinical trials?